-Although the project will create additional activity in the area, the project will be required to comply with all noise policies and mitigation measures identified within the Fresno General Plan and MEIR as well as the noise ordinance of the Fresno Municipal Code.
+Therefore, although the project will create additional activity in the area, the project will not generate significant noise impacts for existing or future sensitive uses.
+However, the project will be required to comply with all applicable noise policies and mitigation measures identified within the Fresno General Plan and MEIR as well as the noise ordinance and performance standards of the Fresno Municipal Code, including but not limited to, the requirement that new noise sources use of the best available control technology to minimize noise emissions.